pschake34/WeatherCollector/README.md

 <img src="images/web_dashboard.png" height=300px alt="Image of Web Dashboard">

-The home page of the website
+The home page of the website - displaying the most up to date sensor readings

 <img src="images/graph_page.png" height=300px alt="Image of Web Dashboard">

-The graph page of the website
+The graph page of the website - showing all the available data averaged by day

 ### Reflection